hpowell20/cs2063-master/Fall2022/labs/Lab6/README.md

 # Lab 6 - Threading

 In class we have seen the importance of moving long-running operations off of the UI thread and into a worker thread.
-In this lab you will implement (portions of) this functionality using a runnable thread from the an `AsyncTask`.
+In this lab you will implement (portions of) this functionality using a runnable thread using an `Executor`.

 ## Understanding the skeleton code